FY2018-FY2019 SECTION 5310 PROGRAM OF PROJECTS

-This recommended Program of Projects will be presented to the RTA Board for consideration on August 22, 2019.
+On August 22, 2019, the RTA Board approved eleven projects totaling $9,111,584 in federal funding.
 For more information on a particular project, click on the applicant name in the chart below to view the project application.

 |Applicant||Project Title||Description and Justification||Total Estimated Budget||Federal Share|